-White is a graduate in Economic and Social Studies from Trinity College Dublin (1981), where he was President of the Students Union.
+Alex was educated at Chanel College Coolock, and graduated in Economic and Social Studies from Trinity College Dublin, where he was President of the Students Union.
 He qualified from the Kings Inns in 1987 and was called to the Irish Bar in July of that year.

-Between 1984 and 1994 Alex White was a current affairs producer with RTE, working on a wide range of radio programmes, including coverage of major events such as general elections.
-He was editor of the Gay Byrne Show for four years before leaving RTE to take up practice as a barrister.
+Before taking up practice as a barrister Alex was a current affairs producer with RTE, working on a wide range of radio programmes, including coverage of major events such as general elections.
+He was editor of the Gay Byrne Show for four years.

 Alex White has been a leading practitioner in employment and labour law since 1994, appearing regularly before the Irish Courts and in employment tribunals on behalf of employee and employer clients.
 He was called to the Inner Bar in 2010.

-White was elected to South Dublin County Council as a first-time candidate in June 2004 and was Deputy Mayor in 2006/2007.
+Alex was elected to South Dublin County Council as a first-time candidate in June 2004 and was Deputy Mayor in 2006/2007.
 He first ran as a Dail candidate in 2007 in Dublin South, and subsequently was elected to the Senate on the Cultural and Educational panel, becoming group leader of the Labour Party, as well as national spokesperson on Children for the party.
-He was elected a TD in the 2011 general election and was appointed as Minister of State at the Department of Health in October 2012.
+He was elected to Dail Eireann in the 2011 general election and was Chairman of the Oireachtas Finance Committee before being appointed as a Minister in October 2012.